jessonfoo/p001/week_2/8_gps1_1/readme.md

      introduces the concept of pair programming!
 (You get to figure out how to present it on the page)

-***
+## Release 0: Wireframe the site

-  1. Discuss how you want the page to look.
-Draw a wireframe and write pseudocode with your pair.
+Discuss how you want the page to look.
+Draw a wireframe or use a wireframing tool with your pair.
+It doesn't have to be perfect, but get a rough idea of how you want the site to look

+## Release 1: Start with HTML
-  2. Include: a title and your names.
+Include: a title and your names on your site.
+Style it based on your wireframe.

+## Release 2: Discuss Pair Programming
-  3. Together, discuss and describe why you think pair-programming is important to DBC.
+Together, discuss and describe why you think pair-programming is important to DBC.
-    Introduce the concept and explain why it's important on your site.
-  3. Finally, discuss what pairing means and explain what driver and navigator mean.
+Code up what you've discussed according to the wireframe you made.
+Also discuss what pairing means and define driver and navigator.
 You will want to compare these on the website.

-  5. Dress it up!
-Make it look nice.
+## Release 3: Dress it up!
+Use CSS to make it look nice.
 Include pictures, outside fonts, etc.

-  6. Now, reflect with your pair.
+## Release 4: Reflect with your pair.
 What was it like to pair for the first time?
 Did you enjoy it?
 What worked?
 What didn't work?
-Add that to your page and style it as well.
+Add your reflection to your page and style it as well.

+## Release 5: Copy, commit, and sync
 When you are finished, copy your code into the [gps1.1.css](gps1.1.css) and [gps1.1.html](gps1.1.html) files.
 Make sure your css from the `<style>` section is in the CSS file and remove it from the HTML section.
 Update the html file.
 Then, test that everything is still  working by saving them and running them together from your computer.

+Commit and sync your changes onto the phase_0_unit_1 repository.

+## Release 6: Give Feedback
+Don't forget to give [feedback](https://socrates.devbootcamp.com/feedback/new) to your pair!